uniport/uniport-gateway/docs/src/main/mkdocs/content/06-api/index.md

 ### Middlewares

-The Portal-Gateway offers the possibility to configure the behavior of the gateway via the following `middlewares` types.
+The Uniport-Gateway offers the possibility to configure the behavior of the gateway via the following `middlewares` types.

 #### Control API - controlApi